Cathedral Basilica of St. Dionysius the Areopagite: Architecture

+Restorations

+Between 1992 and 1998, the Cathedral underwent exterior and interior restoration.
+The restoration project was guided by an architectural study conducted by Greek architect Giannis Kizis.

+The 6.0 magnitude earthquake in September 1999 caused significant structural and cosmetic damage to both the interior and exterior, which necessitated structural reinforcement and its restoration.

+Interior

-The church is 38 metres long, 15 metres high and 24 metres wide.
-The church's interior is decorated with beautiful frescoes.
-Of the most beautiful is the fresco of semi-domes of triumphal arch, representing the Apotheosis of Saint Dionysius the Areopagite (1890) and is the work of Italian painter from Rimini Guglielmo Bilancioni (1836–1907).
+The church is 38 meters long, 15 meters high and 24 meters wide.
+The church's interior is decorated with frescoes.
+Of the most prominent is the fresco of semi-domes of triumphal arch, representing the Apotheosis of Saint Dionysius the Areopagite (1890) and is the work of Italian painter of Guglielmo Bilancioni.
 The pillars, which support the triumphal arch, represent in life-size the four Evangelists.
 In front of the triumphal arch is depicted Christ Pantocrator with the Gospel in hand.
 In the adjacent corner on the right is Moses holding a parchment, and on the left the Prophet David playing a harp.
 Below are Saint Gregory the Great and Saint Augustine.
 The church floor is paved with Pentelic marble.
-The nave is supported by 12 columns of 5 metres of green marble from Tinos.
-The platform of dance above the main entrance of the temple, which is also the Pipe organ, was built in 1888 by architect Paul Sambi (Paul Chambaut).
-Right and left of the main entrance are two inscriptions, one in Latin, the other in modern Greek, commemorating the Athenian visit of pope John Paul II in 2001.
-Finally, right and left of the sanctuary are two marble pulpits, donated by Franz Joseph I of Austria when he visited Athens in 1869.

-In 1962, the Catholic marriage of Princess Sophia of Greece and Denmark and Infante Juan Carlos of Spain took place in the church, which preceded the Orthodox wedding rites.
+The nave is supported by 12 columns of green marble from Tinos.
+The bases and capitals of these Tuscan-style columns are carved from Pentelic marble.
+Originally, sixteen columns were quarried in Tinos and intended for the construction of the royal palace; however, following a change in architectural plans, they were redirected to the Cathedral.

+In November 1869, Emperor Franz Joseph I of Austria visited Athens and the basilica while en route to the opening of the Suez Canal.
+To commemorate his visit, the Emperor donated the two marble pulpits that currently stand to the right and left of the chancel.